 The Advocacy Toolbox

 Use the tools and resources on this page in order to learn about the current issues facing Colorado K-12 education.
-If you have questions about the CASB Advocacy Team, please contact Matt Cook, director of public policy and advocacy.
+If you have questions about the CASB Advocacy Team, please contact Matt Cook, Director of Public Policy and Advocacy.

 Key Legislator's District Documents

-School board members advocate for local schools by working with their legislators and it is important that members take time to know their legislators and gain the ability to share the challenges and successes their teachers and students face on a daily basis.
-Invite legislators to visit local schools to see first-hand how state policies affect students, teachers, and administrators.
+School board members advocate for local schools by working with their legislators, and it is important that members take time to know their legislators and gain the ability to share the challenges and successes their teachers and students face on a daily basis.
+Invite legislators to visit local schools to see firsthand how state policies affect students, teachers, and administrators.
 As fellow elected officials, board members bring expertise and knowledge about education in their community to their legislators.

 Bill trackers and information